torvalds/linux/Documentation/media/uapi/v4l/vidioc-dbg-g-register.rst

     This is an :ref:`experimental` interface and may change in the future.

-For driver debugging purposes these ioctls allow test applications to access hardware registers directly.
+For driver deging purposes these ioctls allow test applications to access hardware registers directly.
 Regular applications must not use them.

 Since writing or even reading registers can jeopardize the system security, its stability and damage the hardware, both ioctls require superuser privileges.
-Additionally the Linux kernel must be compiled with the ``CONFIG_VIDEO_ADV_DEBUG`` option to enable these ioctls.
+Additionally the Linux kernel must be compiled with the ``CONFIG_VIDEO_ADV_DE`` option to enable these ioctls.

 To write a register applications must initialize all fields of a struct :c:type:`v4l2_dbg_register` except for ``size`` and